web3/web3.js/CONTRIBUTIONS.md

 ## Releases

-1. All releases should be proposed in a PR and subject to community review for [SOME_AMOUNT_OF_TIME].
+All releases should be proposed in a PR and subject to community review for a minimum of 72 hours (3 days).

 2. Release review periods should be accompanied by a published `rc` version which can be used for sanity checks / additional testing.